 Cost per lead (CPL) is an essential PPC metric for your search advertising campaigns.
 It measures more than just an action taken on your ad—it shows how much you spend for a user to click on your ad and contact you in some way, whether by phone, chat, form fill, or email.

-We found that animals and pets and auto repair (service and parts) had average costs per lead under $20.
-Several other industries, including restaurants, personal services, and physicians and surgeons had average costs per lead under $30.
+We found that auto repair (service and parts) and physicians and surgeons had average costs per lead under $25.
+Several other industries, including restaurants and food, sports and recreation, and arts and entertainment had average costs per lead under $30.
 When you consider the lifetime value of a customer, these costs are fairly low, which further speaks to the effectiveness of search advertising.

 Brett McHale, founder of Empiric Marketing, said that while CPL is important, it ultimately comes down to how the business is converting leads.